English to Spanish Translation: How to Overcome the Challenges

 Spanish is closely linked to both Portuguese and Italian as a romance language and this affects the way meaning is conveyed.

 1. Many Spanish Versions

-English is not a standard language when it is spoken in Britain, the United States, Canada or Australia.
-Overall it is identical but there are some notable diversions such as with the word ‘check’ which in the United States is a piece of paper which denotes a financial transaction while in Britain it refers to the act of looking over something.
+English is not a standard language when it is spoken in Britain, the United States, Canada, or Australia.
+Overall it is identical but there are some notable diversions such as the word ‘check’ which in the United States is a piece of paper that denotes a financial transaction while in Britain it refers to the act of looking over something.
 These sorts of differences apply to Spanish as well.
-Overcoming translation difficulties starts when the translator has been told what Spanish country the translation is likely to end up.
+Overcoming translation difficulties starts when the translator has been told what Spanish country the translation is likely to end up in.
 This means he or she can adapt the translator to meet the needs of the Spanish in that country.